Orford Castle

 Orford Castle is a castle in Orford in the English county of Suffolk, 12 mi northeast of Ipswich, with views over Orford Ness.
 It was built between 1165 and 1173 by Henry II of England to consolidate royal power in the region.
 The well-preserved keep, described by historian R. Allen Brown as "one of the most remarkable keeps in England", is of a unique design and probably based on Byzantine architecture.
 The keep stands within the earth-bank remains of the castle's outer fortifications.

 History

 12th century

+The honour of Eye was a landholding that included Orford and at various points was under royal control.
+In 1156, Henry II granted the honour to Lord Chancellor Thomas Becket and confiscated it in 1162 when the then Archbishop of Canterbury came into conflict with the king and fled to France.
 Prior to the building of Orford Castle, Suffolk was dominated by the Bigod family, who held the title of the Earl of Norfolk and owned key castles at Framlingham, Bungay, Walton and Thetford.
 Hugh Bigod had been one of a group of dissenting barons during the Anarchy in the reign of King Stephen, and Henry II wished to re-establish royal influence across the region.
 Henry confiscated the four castles from Hugh, but returned Framlingham and Bungay to Hugh in 1165.
 Henry then decided to build his own royal castle at Orford, near Framlingham, and construction work began in 1165, concluding in 1173.
 The Orford site was around 2 mi from the sea, lying on flat ground with swampy terrain slowly stretching away down to the river Ore, about 1/2 mi away.
+The construction of Orford Castle may also have been motivated by the prospect Becket's return from exile in France with armed support.